-- 1. To acquaint the students about the huge diversity of fishes - 2.
-To acquaint about biology of fish and methods of aquaculture, which are important contributors to food security.
+1. To acquaint the students about the huge diversity of fishes

+2. To acquaint about biology of fish and methods of aquaculture, which are important contributors to food security.

-- CO1 Through this core elective paper student/s will learn identification of fish species using classical morphological methods - CO2 This core elective paper will generate knowledge about various methods and significance of aquaculture - CO3 It will create awareness about food security, significance of protein in diet and importance of fish in fighting protein deficiency - CO4 It will also be helpful in acquainting with methods of conserving fish diversity.
+CO1 Through this core elective paper student/s will learn identification of fish species using classical morphological methods of aquaculture

+This core elective paper will generate knowledge about various methods and significance CO2

+CO3 It will create awareness about food security, significance of protein in diet and importance of fish in fighting protein deficiency

+It will also be helpful in acquainting with methods of conserving fish diversity.
+CO4

-- 1. Nine questions will be set in all. - 2.
-Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
+- 2. Question No. 1, which will be objective/short answer type covering the entire syllabus, will be compulsory.
 The remaining eight questions will be set unit wise selecting two questions from each Unit I to IV.
 The candidate will be required to attempt question No. 1 and four more selecting one questions from each unit. - 3.
 As far as possible the questions should be divided into sub-parts and marks indicated part wise.

-- 1.0 Definition of Fish, Fisheries and aquaculture; Types of Aquaculture - 2.0 Classification of fishes with distinguishing characters and examples of each group. - 3.0 Estuarine, Marine, Riverine and wetland fisheries: characteristic species and their exploitation.
+- Definition of Fish, Fisheries and aquaculture; Types of Aquaculture 1.0 - Classification of fishes with distinguishing characters and examples of each group.
+2.0 - Estuarine, Marine, Riverine and wetland fisheries: characteristic species and their 3.0 exploitation.

-4.0 Culture fisheries
+Culture fisheries 4.0